Explore-In-HMS/huawei.ads.ironsource_mediation/README.md

 1) Developers can find app level build.gradle in their project from __**"app-folder/app/build.gradle"**__
 2) If you use the native ad format in your application, please submit a ticket [here](https://developer.huawei.com/consumer/en/support/feedback) to get support from Huawei.

+### **Banner Ad**

+To use Banner ads in Native android apps, please check the IronSource SDK.
+Click [here](https://developers.is.com/ironsource-mobile/android/banner-integration-android/) to get more information about IronSource SDKs Banner Ad development.

 ### **Interstitial Ad**